Let Orange County Pain Clinics help treat your Sciatica Pain.

 Treatment for sciatica is regularly provided by doctors through chiropractic methods.
 A common condition, sciatica is often caused by a bone spur or herniated disc that is pressing on the sciatic nerve.
-It can also occur as a result of tumor, pregnancy, and other conditions, such as constipation and diabetes.
 The sciatic nerve runs from the lower back down both legs, which means that sciatic pain often travels from the back down one or both legs.
 It can also occur as a result of:

 The pain experienced from sciatica can range from minimal to severe, and can be intermittent or constant, depending on the patient and the cause of the pain.
 Many patients describe sciatic pain as being similar to electric shocks or pins and needles.
 Others report that the pain is achy and dull.

 Since sciatic pain can come in many different forms and frequencies, and can also be caused by a variety of issues, it can be challenging to diagnose it.
 By reviewing your medical history and symptoms, and utilizing diagnostic test such as x-rays, your doctor can help determine the best approach to treatment.

 Through chiropractic treatment of sciatica, your body’s potential for healing itself is improved.
 This method is non-invasive and involves no medications.
 The exact treatments that your doctor will suggest depend on your unique needs, but treatment options include: